hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 With traditional web applications testing the user interface can be achieved with tools like Selenium.
 If you consider a REST API to be your outermost user interface you should have everything you need by writing proper integration tests.

-**TODO: write about UI-checking tests, lineup, csscritic and stuff**
+**TODO: write about UI-checking tests, lineup, csscritic, galen and stuff**
 Thoughts:
   * UI Tests tend to be flaky, UI changes a lot, tests will become brittle
   * UI regression using things like galen, lineup, csscritic and co